unahouExosite/docs/portals/README.md

 #### Request

-Request body is a valid json.
+Request body is a valid JSON.

 #### Response